I’m originally from New Orleans, but in late 2005 Hurricane Katrina uprooted me to Texas; and I’ve lived in the Dallas area ever since.

 That’s all pretty normal stuff; except for me switching from playing guitar right-handed to playing left-handed.
 But here’s where my story really veers off the well-traveled road: The first few years of playing any given musical instrument are the formative years where you form the core of your skills on your chosen instrument.
 My formative years were spent in essentially my own little musical cocoon.
 For the first five years after I picked up the guitar, I literally stayed caged up in my room, and all that I played on my guitar was whatever musical ideas and guitar riffs that came out of my head…good or bad.

 Musicians typically are at their most creative point when they are young.
 Thankfully I had enough common sense to tape record myself playing all those songs and guitar riffs that I created during my beginning five years of playing guitar.
 I had an Akai reel-to-reel tape recorder at that time…and lots of reels of blank tape; so I recorded damn near everything that I could.
 Some of my best songs were created during that time.
 In the 1980’s I transferred all of those recordings from reel-to-reel, onto cassette tapes.
 Over the years I’ve written many songs…but without a doubt, my most wildly creative material dates back to the 1970’s.
-A few of the songs on my Ten Days to Burn it Down album go back almost 40 years.
 I still have those old cassette tapes…with a lot more songs and ideas on them; just waiting for me to fully develop them and put them out to the public!